netdata/netdata/docs/anonymous-statistics.md

 # Anonymous statistics

-Netdata collects anonymous usage information by default using the open-source product analytics platform [PostHog](https://github.com/PostHog/posthog).
+By default, Netdata collects anonymous usage information from the open-source monitoring agent using the open-source product analytics platform [PostHog](https://github.com/PostHog/posthog).
 We self-host our PostHog instance, which means your data is never sent or processed by any third parties outside of the Netdata infrastructure.

+We are strongly committed to your [data privacy](https://netdata.cloud/data-privacy/).

 We use the statistics gathered from this information for two purposes:

 1.  **Quality assurance**, to help us understand if Netdata behaves as expected, and to help us classify repeated issues with certain distributions or environments.